Erichy-dev/ngarisha...frontend/README.md

 # Contributions
-Used TailwindCSS so be careful using class attributes may produce unsought results
+Used TailwindCSS so be careful using class attributes may produce unsought results.
+Scroll down to the project setup to run the project on local dev.

 # frontend